coralogix/fluentd-coralogix-image/examples/kubernetes/README.rst

         --from-literal=APP_NAME=fluentd-coralogix-image \
         --from-literal=SUB_SYSTEM=fluentd

-You must have something like:
+You should have something like:

 ::